ThomasArts/aetmodel/ThreatModel.md

 **Peer Node** [is a node participating in a channel](https://github.com/aeternity/protocol/tree/master/channels#terms).
 **Penetration testing** (aka ***pentesting***) authorized simulated attack on a computer system, performed to evaluate the security of the target system.
 The test aims to identify the target's strengths and vulnerabilities, including the potential for unauthorized parties to gain access to the system's software and data.
-**Predefined Peer Node** This is a peer that is automatically connected to upon node startup.
+**Predefined Epoch Node** This is a peer that is automatically connected to upon node startup.

 **Spoofing** is an attack in which a person or program successfully masquerades as another by falsifying data, to gain an illegitimate advantage.